 - Building academic writing skills

-- Identifying individual interpersonal skills and personal attributes, as well major strengths & areas for development
+- Identifying individual interpersonal skills and personal attributes, as well as major strengths & areas for development

 - Taking into account educational achievements & qualifications, work experience, and extra-curricular and leisure activities

-- Analysing labour market competition and career consequences and giving tailored advice
+- Analyzing labor market competition and career consequences and giving tailored advice

-The module includes intensive counselling sessions and the course “How to write a master’s thesis”.
+The module includes intensive counseling sessions and the course “How to write a master’s thesis”.
 This course aims at making students familiar with the research process and the various steps involved.
-This course is essential for preparing students for their own research project (master’s thesis).
+This course is essential for preparing students for their research project (master’s thesis).

 The thesis is a research paper treating a current problem in CSR or NGO management and should show that students used the methods and theories they learned.

-Explore the course syllabus and get the details on each subject covered in the different semesters of the MBA in CSR & NGO Management programme.
+Explore the course syllabus and get the details on each subject covered in the different semesters of the MBA in CSR & NGO Management program.